entoj/entoj.github.io/user/export/JspExporter.md

 * **Macro:** No
 * **Default:** `${includePath}/${categoryName}/${macroName}.jsp` or `${includePath}/${categoryName}/${entityId}.jsp`

 Define the filename of the exported macro.
 The .jsp extensions is added automatically.
-When no path is specified the default path (the categroy plural name in lowercase) is prepended.
+When no path is specified the default path (the category plural name in lowercase) is prepended.

 ##### mode